/ with Aaron Koz (2019)

-Participants should have been training straps for a while, should be able to ‘tolerate’ a certain amount of conditioning and training particular to straps, but perhaps haven’t a huge vocabulary.
-Beginning to work towards 1 arm spinning and more advanced dynamic 2-arm techniques, for students who are working towards solidifying skills like flag/reverse meathook, angle roll-ups, woosh-woosh (side-balance tempos), and more.
+Participants should have been training aerial for a while (but maybe no straps experience), should be able to ‘tolerate’ a certain amount of conditioning and training, but perhaps haven’t a huge vocabulary.
+Beginning to work towards 2 and 1 arm spinning and more advanced dynamic 2-arm techniques, for students who are working towards solidifying skills like flag/reverse meathook, angle roll-ups, woosh-woosh (side-balance tempos), and more.

-Pre-requisities: For those who are working on solidifying flag/meathook variations/some progression of back lever (tuck/straddle/straight), has practice spinning on 1 or 2 arms, skin the cats and straight arm inversions of any kind – all of these should be demonstrated in the video you submit.
+Pre-requisities: For those who are working on solidifying flag/meathook variations/some progression of back lever (tuck/straddle/straight), has practice spinning, skin the cats and safe and controlled inversions of any kind – all of these should be demonstrated in the video you submit.

 Wrist guards aren’t necessary but if being on straps for 1.5 hours 5 days in a row makes your wrists hurt, bring them.
 This class will build upon the support position and explore various two arm support wrap tricks and transitions and stringing them together.
 Participants by the end of the week will be given the tools and understanding of how to flare to different positions.